1. Clubs must be affiliated to the L&RLCGA.

 5. The Divisions shall be numbered 1,2,3 etc. At the end of each season the top Club in each division other than Division 1 shall be promoted.
 The bottom Club in all but the lowest Division shall be relegated.
 This is subject to there being no circumstances requiring Division restructuring to fulfil the competition's objective to promote scratch golf in the County.

-6. Teams in Division 1 to consist of SEVEN players, teams in Division 2 to consist of SIX players and teams in Division 3 and below to consist of FIVE players
+6. Teams in Division 1 and Division 2 to consist of SIX players and teams in Division 3 and below to consist of FIVE players

 7. All matches to be played HOME or AWAY in accordance with the fixtures published by the League Committee.

 8. If a club cannot field a viable team they must withdraw from the league immediately and will automatically be relegated the following year.
 All matches they have played will be null and void.

 9. Resignations or applications for membership of the Scratch League must be sent to the County Competitions' Secretary by 31st August.

 Playing of matches

 2. All matches shall be governed by the Rules of Golf plus local rules in operation for the course over which the match is played, excluding any local rule alternative for stroke and distance.

 3. Matches to be played on a course with an applicable Slope and Course Rating and no more than one temporary green in play.
 Every effort should be made to play the course at its measured length as defined by its Course and Slope Rating.

 4. Matches to commence no earlier than 5 pm unless a prior agreement has been made between the Clubs.